drewstaylor/area-52-course-2-lessons/lesson-05-portal/exercise-02/exercise.md

 let some_token_uri = query_req.token_uri;
 ```

-Since the blockchain can't access data from [IPFS](https://ipfs.tech/), or hosted on some website.
-A smart contract querying the NFT's metadata, won't be able to parse or interpret the json stored at an external link (e.g. `"ipfs://bafybeigxa4ifta32fjl7yejgr6sddanwcgex5m2xxhatjzpms4iwh5bcvm/ascended.json"`) because the blockchain is an isolated universe, and doesn't know about the Internet or [IPFS](https://ipfs.tech/).
+Since the blockchain can't access data from [IPFS](https://ipfs.tech/), or hosted on some website, a smart contract querying the NFT's metadata, won't be able to parse or interpret the json stored at an external link (e.g. `"ipfs://bafybeigxa4ifta32fjl7yejgr6sddanwcgex5m2xxhatjzpms4iwh5bcvm/ascended.json"`).
+This is due to the blockchain being an isolated universe that doesn't know about the Internet or [IPFS](https://ipfs.tech/).

 A powerful feature of [cw721](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721/README.md) tokens with on-chain metadata, is that other smart contracts have access to, and can utilize, the rare and unique properties of NFTs.